Painters Insurance

 What other insurance policies do painters need?

-Do painters need professional indemnity insurance?
+Do painters need professional liability insurance?

 State laws don’t typically require painters to carry professional liability coverage, but businesses that primarily sell their painting expertise and skills can greatly benefit from having the insurance.